Do you want to make a contribution to world-class research that is leading the critical fight against biodiversity loss?

 Fiji is one of the most popular diving destinations in the world and is known for its luxury resorts.
 Sustainable fishing and tourism practices are required to preserve the island and underwater habitats and locals need support in order to make the most of the employment opportunities offered by the tourism sector.

 GVI interns can complete community development work in the district of Dawasamu, on the main Fijian island of Viti Levu.
 Our interns here can focus on improving education, health education, gender equality, or even rainwater conservation and plastic pollution prevention.
-Our international marine conservation research team is based on the island of Caqalai, Fiji.
+Our international marine conservation research team is based on the district of Dawasamu, Fiji.
 Here interns can complete their PADI Divemaster while gaining experience in marine conservation.